kirstyrose/githubFeed/README.md

 =====

-This appends thorugh to .json-feed
+This appends through to .json-feed

 	$('.json-feed').append(entryHtml);